Yeah, yeah, yeah, I’ve heard the mantra: cleanse, tone, moisturise.

 - Astringents: the harshest form of toners, they contain antiseptic ingredients and a high amount of alcohol, and aren’t suitable for anyone.
 Avoid!

-- Remove the impurities still left on the skin after cleansing.
+- Cleansing: Remove the impurities still left on the skin after cleansing.

-- Restore the ph balance of the skin.
+- pH Balancing: Restore the ph balance of the skin after cleansing.

-- Shrink the pores and prevent them from getting clogged.
+- Astringent: Shrink the pores and prevent them from getting clogged.

-- Keep oil production under control and reduce shine.
+- Oil-absorber: Keep oil production under control and reduce shine.

 So useful, right?
 But, wait.
 Some of those jobs aren’t as important as they seem.
 Let’s investigate each one of them, shall we?

-I get so annoyed whenever someone says you need to use a toner to get rid of the impurities your cleanser leaves behind.
+I get so annoyed whenever someone says toner is necessary to get rid of the impurities your cleanser leaves behind.
 If your cleanser leaves anything behind, that’s a sign it’s not doing its job as it should.

-Cleansing skin is your cleanser’s, not your toner’s job.
+Cleansing skin is a job for your cleanser, not your toner.

-2. Do You Really Need A Toner To Restore The Ph Balance Of The Skin?
+2. Is Toner Necessary To Restore The Ph Balance Of The Skin?